Newcastle Backgammon Club 1983- 2021

-2019 is the Newcastle Backgammon Club's 36th full year of organisation and competition.
+2021 is the Newcastle Backgammon Club's 38th year of organisation and competition.
+Unfortunately, the 2020 Club Championship had to be abandoned because of Covid-19 after 3 rounds.

 The Club was the brainchild of Paul Mitchell who was conducting a class about backgammon at the Newcastle WEA in 1983.
 After getting expressions of interest from the class and through a Public Notice in the press, the Backgammon Clubs inaugural meeting was held at the WEA on September 1st 1983.